jasonbayton/11ty/_src/blog/2024/04/new-for-enterprise-android-15.md

 ## Disallow Thread Network

-I'm assuming this is related to comms with [thread devices](https://en.wikipedia.org/wiki/Thread_(network_protocol)), no additional context has been provided, but you can assume what's coming.
+~~I'm assuming this is related to comms with [thread devices](https://en.wikipedia.org/wiki/Thread_(network_protocol)), no additional context has been provided, but you can assume what's coming.~~

+Unfortunately it appears this was removed a few months after finding the API.

 ## Disallow SIM Globally